British captive freed from Iran after six years asks her government why it took so long to get her home

 At the news conference, a reporter asked Zaghari-Radcliffe if the British debt to Iran held back her release.

 She answered yes, but said she didn’t know the details.
-She added that just a few weeks after her arrest in 2016, she was told by Iranian authorities “they wanted something off the Brits and would not let her go until they had it.”
+She added that just a few weeks after her arrest in 2016, she was told by Iranian authorities that “they wanted something off the Brits and would not let her go until they had it.”

 Zaghari-Radcliffe was asked if she feels angry with the government about how long it took.